Anti-Flag: Activism

 Anti-Flag showed their disapproval of fracking in October 2013, supporting the Clean Water Mob.

 Anti-Flag's song "Die for Your Government" was sung by anti-war protesters who briefly barricaded a road to prevent U.S. troops from deploying to Iraq in August 2010.

-They have appeared in the 2010 music documentary Sounds Like A Revolution, which talks about new protest music in the U.S.
+They appeared in the 2010 Sounds Like A Revolution, a documentary on new protest music in the United States.

+In 2021, Anti-Flag was among the hundreds of signatories of the "Musicians for Palestine" open letter, urging a ceasefire.

 Symbol

 Anti-Flag's logo is the "Gun Star", which was designed by Chris Head.
 It was first used on the cover of the album Mobilize.
-It was later used on merchandise.
+It was later used on the band's merchandise.
 The logo is made up of five broken M16 rifles in the shape of a star.
-The band often used the O & X superposed symbols on Die for the Government LP.
+The band often used the O & X superposed symbols on the Die for the Government LP.